getodk/docs/odk1-src/form-audit-log.rst

 This information can inform form design and training.

-.. admonition:: Aggregate 1.5.0+ required
+.. admonition:: If using Aggregate, Aggregate 1.5.0+ required

   If a version of Aggregate lower than 1.5.0 is used, **audit files will not be saved on the server**.